elatov/elatov.github.io/_posts/2014-03-27-rhcsa-rhce-chapter-14-web-services.md

     Adding password for user user1

-Now let&#8217;s modify our custom configuration for that sub-directory, here is how mine looked like after I was done:
+Now let's modify our custom configuration for that sub-directory, here is how mine looked like after I was done:

     [root@rhel1 ~]# cat /etc/httpd/conf.d/dir-secure.conf
     <Directory "/var/www/html/dir">